-The Preservice Health Training modules were developed to train healthcare workers to be responsive to the needs of persons with developmental disabilities and their families.
-Each module is designed to impart substantive knowledge to medical providers regarding developmental disabilities and to familiarize them with interacting with such individuals in a clinical setting.
-All PHT tutorials are based on multi-media, interactive, virtual patient presentations and are evidence-based.
+The Preservice Health Training courses were developed to train healthcare workers to be responsive to the needs of persons with developmental disabilities and their families.
+Each course is designed to impart substantive knowledge to medical providers regarding developmental disabilities and to familiarize them with interacting with such individuals in a clinical setting.
+All PHT courses are developed using interactive multimedia, evidence-based virtual patient presentations.

 - Women’s Healthcare

-This tutorial presents a physician conducting a reproductive examination on an individual with a cognitive developmental disability.
+This course presents a physician conducting a reproductive examination on an individual with a cognitive developmental disability.

 - Nurse Practitioners